-Even if you use a digital calendar, taking the time to actually draw out you schedule on paper gives you a better understanding of how you’ll be using your time in the upcoming week.
+Even if you use a digital calendar, taking the time to actually draw out your schedule on paper gives you a better understanding of how you'll be using your time in the upcoming week.

 I highly recommend taking the time to plan out your week on paper, at least for the first few times you do a weekly planning session.
 There's something about putting pen to paper that helps you to internalize your weekly schedule, and make more realistic plans.

 Draw time blocks for working on your goals.
-If you have specific themes for each day, block time for working them.
+If you have specific themes for each day, block time for working on them.

 Include daily recurring tasks, commuting time, etc.

-Add in appointments, kids activities, and meetings.
+Add in appointments, kids' activities, and meetings.